stevenrskelton/stevenrskelton.github.io/_posts/2013-10-11-finagle-serverset-clusters-using-zookeeper.md

 {% include postlogo.html title="Zookeeper" src="/assets/images/2013/10/zookeeper.png" %} The key to high availability is
 redundancy; it follows that if uptime matters, [Finagle](http://twitter.github.io/finagle/) needs to be deployed to multiple servers.
-This article walks through both the basic multi-host configuration using finagle-core, as well as a more robust deployment scenario utilizing the finagle-serversets module.
+This article walks through both the basic multi-host configuration using finagle-core, and a more robust deployment scenario utilizing the finagle-serversets module.

 With proper architecture, server capacity will scale linearly with the number of servers, for <em>N</em> servers, each